L12D2/mm_uxarray/docs/appendix/yaml.rst

 **altitude_variable:** For "vert_profile" plot only.
 Name of altitude variable in observational dataset (e.g., altitude)

-**bins:** For "vert_profile" plot only.
+**vertprofile_bins:** For "vert_profile" plot only.
 Users input a range in which to bin and analyze the data.
 Units should be identical to the units of the altitude_variable specified above (e.g. pressure_obs (Pa) and altitude (m)).

 For example, ::

-    bins:
+    vertprofile_bins
       range:
         start: 0 # starting value
         stop: 100001 # end value